A-damW/SubstratumNode/README.md

 ```
 sudo ./run.sh
 ```
-19. You should see an outdated Firefox (version 41.0.2) window open, and you should see Docker container stats from step 16.
+19. You should see an older Firefox (version 41.0.2) window open, and you should see Docker container stats from step 16.
     Now go to (https://substratum.net) and rejoice in the beginnings of the decentralized web!!

 AdamW